mFrank34/Life/README.md

 ## Goal
 Recreate the game of life, that allows for custom cell type that have different rule set to other cell.
 Creating a eco-system that would all for different cells to protect, hunt, hide.

+---
+## Note's
+- Map complete add function to class for debugging tools or extra features
+- add UI system to view the map (good Luck frank)
+- understand how to make system to interact with map/simulation manager.
+- something something intresting to type